Xtra-Computing/thundergbm/docs/parameters.md

 * ``n_trees`` [default=40]

-    - The number of training iterations. ``num_round`` equals to the number of trees in GBDTs.
+    - The number of training iterations. ``n_trees`` equals to the number of trees in GBDTs.

 * ``n_gpus`` [default=1]